GhanimAlkilani/Students-Housing-System/README.md

 # Students-Housing-System

 ## Description
-Application mobile aimed to help students in all housing issues, Such as reserve, change and leave a room and send complaints and maintenance requests.
+A mobile application designed to assist students with various housing-related tasks, including room reservations, changes, checkouts, and the submission of maintenance requests and complaints.
+Built using React Native, Laravel, and MS SQL.

 ## Related Projects